jonhanke/Voronoi_tesselation_PDF_generator/README.md

-# Voronoi_tesselation_PDF_generator
+# Voronoi tesselation PDF generator
-Voronoi tessellation PDF generator (with Dan Yasaki) -- drawing the well-rounded retract in the complex upper half-plane
+Voronoi tessellation PDF generator (with Dan Yasaki) -- drawing the well-rounded retract in the complex upper half-plane.